tine3700/micropython/docs/pyboard/tutorial/PARTIII/HYGROMETER.rst

 **TASK 3**

-Draw two squares and put the Temperature and Humidity values into these squares.
-Label both squares with the right values.
-Temperature in °C and Humidity in %.
+Show the Temperature and Humidity values on the Display.
+Try to show them in different colours.
+Add the right Temperature in °C and Humidity in %.
 Feel free to do this in any way you like.

 **TASK 4**

-Try to make two boxes for the temperature and the humidity values and show them on the Display.
-Or can you think of a more beautiful way?
+Data-logger for the temperature and Humidity values.

 **TASK 5**